ibm-cloud-docs/monitoring/iam/api_monitor_token.md

-## Getting the Monitor API token by using the Sysdig API
+## Getting the Monitor API token by using the API
 {: #api_token_get_api}

 You can use the Token API to get the Monitor API token .